Erick Dampier

 Erick Travez Dampier (born July 14, 1975) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) for the Indiana Pacers, Golden State Warriors, Dallas Mavericks, Miami Heat and Atlanta Hawks.
-He is a 6 ft 11 in / 265 lb. center.
+He was a 6 ft 11 in / 265 lb. center.

-High school and college career
+Early life and college

 Dampier played competitively at Lawrence County High School in Monticello, Mississippi, where he led the rural county to two state championships.
 Dampier played college basketball at Mississippi State University.
 While there he became a member of Kappa Alpha Psi.
 He was an early entry to the 1996 NBA draft after his junior season, in which he led MSU to the 1996 Southeastern Conference tournament championship and the NCAA Final Four.

 Professional career

 Indiana Pacers (1996–1997)

 Dampier was drafted as the tenth pick in the first round of the 1996 NBA draft by the Indiana Pacers.

 He played 72 games in his rookie year with the Pacers, starting 21 of them and finishing with averages of 5.1 points and 4.1 rebounds per game.